 We need to invest in programs that generate positive returns for the state in the long run and stop wasting our limited resources on politicians’ pet projects that affect very few Arizonans.

 As an entrepreneur, I want Arizona to be the best state in the nation to start, maintain and grow a business.
 I know companies are only as good as the talent they can hire.
 Great companies need great employees to be able to succeed.

 For that reason, we need to make our entire educational system world-class to produce skilled and talented workers who will help companies thrive.
 Fully-funding our K12 system, launching UPK AZ, and Arizona Corps, we will at least begin to have the foundational pieces in place for a prek-16 system that is can produce the knowledge workers we need to power the next great wave of Arizona companies.

 Arizona is the most beautiful state in the country.
 We need common sense environmental protections to ensure we pass a flourishing state to our children and grandchildren.
 Secondly, we need to thoughtfully address the water issues facing our state -- not as Democrats or Republicans but as Arizonans.

 With many citizens in our state working in non-traditional jobs, we desperately need to identify cost-effective healthcare solutions.
-My running mate Kelli Butler has a fantastic proposal to allow adults to buy into the states Medicaid plan, which is a national leader in both controlling costs and ensuring quality.
-Common sense solutions like this can provide an affordable option for the growing number of workers in the “gig economy”— and provide Arizona with a competitive advantage in attracting talent.
+My running mate Kelli Butler has a fantastic proposal to allow adults to buy into the state’s Medicaid plan, which is a national leader in both controlling costs and ensuring quality.

 Arizona is ground zero for dirty money because of bad choices made by our legislature and signed into law by our governor.
 I will work with both Republicans and Democrats to reverse the sorry state of affairs.
 I will advocate for and support legislation that requires full disclosure from any independent expenditure group.